jboecker/eos430/getting-started.md

-With the "MSP430 Launchpad", TI offers a very inexpensive development board for their Value Line microcontrollers that includes everything you need to get started for $4.30.
+With the "MSP430 Launchpad", TI offers a very inexpensive development board for their Value Line microcontrollers that includes everything you need to get started.

 This tutorial will show you how to connect the Launchpad's built-in push button to Helios.